-Thursday Free Family Night
+Thursday Free Family Night:

-5 - 8 p.m.
+5 p.m. - 8 p.m.

-Monday: We are open on select Mondays during the year and throughout summer beginning Memorial Day through Labor Day.
+We're open seven days a week all summer!
+We're open on select Mondays during the year and throughout summer beginning Memorial Day through Labor Day.

 Parking for the Children's Museum of Houston is available across the street in the Museum's parking lot at affordable parking rates.
 Metered and free parking are also available around the neighboring streets.
 Please do not park in a “no parking zone.”